 A commerce signal layer is the artifact.
 One agent, four supply-side monitors, every active category, every week.
 It outputs a ranked brief of categories where multiple upstream signals are deteriorating at the same time.
 Multi-signal deterioration is the leading indicator that runs three to six weeks ahead of GMV in our environment.
 Lead time varies with marketplace maturity and category dynamics.
 The pattern does not.

 Stripe's marketplace research[1] is direct about why seller churn is the metric that compounds fastest: lose sellers, lose inventory; lose inventory, lose buyer interest; lose buyer interest, lose GMV; lose GMV, lose the next cohort of sellers.
-The signal layer catches the spiral while it is still cheap to interrupt.
+The signal layer catches the spiral while it's still cheap to interrupt.

 One honest scar from version one.
 Our first threshold flagged any category with two simultaneously degrading signals.
 That produced so many AMBER alerts that category managers started ignoring them inside three weeks.
 The alert had become indistinguishable from background noise.
 Moving the bar to three simultaneous signals cut noise by roughly 60% and kept the true positives.
 Sensitivity is not the same as usefulness.
 A signal that gets ignored is not a signal at all.